malloydata/malloydata.github.io/docs/_src/language/source.md

 # Sources

 Malloy separates a query from the source of the data.
 A source can be thought of as a table and a collection of computations and relationships which are relevant to that table.
-These computations can consist of measures (aggregate functions), dimensions (scalar calculations) and query definitions;  joins are relationships between sources.
+These computations can consist of measures (aggregate functions), dimensions (scalar calculations) and query definitions.
+Joins are relationships between sources.

-## Sources
+* A `measure:` is an aggregate calculation which can be used in the `aggregate:` clause of a query
+* A `dimension:` is a scalar calculation which that can be used in `group_by:` or `project:` clauses of a query
+* A `query:` is a named query that can be used in the `nest:` clause of a query, or run with the `->` operator, e.g., `source_name -> named_query`

-A source can be any of the following:
+A source can be defined with any of the following:

 * A SQL table or view
 * Another Malloy source